DSAILatKAIST/awesome-reviews-kaist/paper-review/Reviewpaper2_20214798_Esmeedehaas.md

 ## **1. Problem Definition**

-However, current methods
-either use additional post-processing blocks on the decoder end to improve compression or propose an end-to-end compression scheme based on heuristics.
-For the majority of these, the trained deep neural networks (DNNs) are not compatible with standard encoders and would be difficult to deply on personal computers and cellphones.
+The usage off the internet has been increasing over the years resulting in a need for improvement of compressing visual data.
+Current methods use either use additional post-processing blocks on the decoder end to improve compression or propose an end-to-end compression scheme based on heuristics.
+For most of these methods the trained deep neural networks (DNNs) are not compatible with standard encoders which makes it difficult to extend these technologies to personal computers and cellphones.